 Asked about her plant's favorable response to her voice and selection, Sarah Darwin commented, "I'm not sure if it's my dulcet tones or the text that I read from On the Origin of Species [her ancestor's seminal work] that made the plant sit up and listen, but either way I think it is great fun and I'm proud of my new title."

-Researchers went into the RHS study with the idea that the male voice would make the plants grow faster, and they were surprised with the results.
+Researchers went into the RHS study with the idea that the male voice would make the plants grow faster, and they were surprised by the results.
 They said that they are unsure why the female voice worked better, positing that it could be related to women's greater range of pitch or tone that affects the sound waves that hit the plant, and that sound, just like any other environmental factor, has an effect on plant growth.

 The results of the RHS study have been supported by other studies and theories, yet the exact link between the human voice and plant growth remains elusive.
 Here are a few other studies and findings of interest: